 Dog Breeds Expert always recommends reading as much as possible about the breed you are considering before the day you pick up that new puppy or adopt that adult Chessie.

 Here are a couple of good references for you.
 They can be purchased at Amazon, directly from this site.
-We get a tiny commission for these types of purchases which helps us continue to maintain and grow this site.
-We appreciate you.
+Just click on the images below for more information.

 Return from Chesapeake Bay Retriever to Dog Breeds Expert